 The Role of Pectoralis Minor Tightness in the Development of Rotator Cuff Tears (PMinor-Rotator)

-May 23, 2026 updated by: Cagatay Delice, Gazi University
+June 20, 2026 updated by: Cagatay Delice, Gazi University

 The Role of Pectoralis Minor Muscle Tightness in the Development of Rotator Cuff Tears: A Propensity Score Matched Case-Control Study

-This study investigates whether tightness of a small chest muscle called the pectoralis minor is associated with the development of rotator cuff tears in the shoulder.
+This study investigates whether tightness of a small chest muscle called the pectoralis minor is associated with the development of partial rotator cuff tears in the shoulder.
 Using a propensity score matched case-control design, the study compares patients with rotator cuff tears (case group, n=45) to patients with intact rotator cuffs (control group, n=45).

-Before surgery, a trained clinician measures shoulder posture and pectoralis minor length using simple external tools (a digital caliper and ruler-like square).
+Before surgery, two trained clinician measures shoulder posture and pectoralis minor length using simple external tools (a digital caliper and ruler-like square).
 For arthroscopy patients, the surgeon records general arthroscopic findings.
 No extra procedures are added for research.

 Study Overview